 Ecology, environmental science, wildlife biology, conservation, hydrology and other earth and life sciences.

-$240 winter quarter for an overnight field trip to the Olympic Peninsula.
+$50 in fall for lab fees, and $290 winter quarter for an overnight field trip to the Olympic Peninsula and lab fees.

 All program material will be presented at an upper-division level for students completing both quarters.
 Student work demonstrating competence at this level should receive 16 credits of upper-division science in both quarters; no upper division credit is guaranteed.
 Anticipated areas where credits may be awarded across the two quarters are: Hydrology; Freshwater Ecology; Geographic Information Systems (GIS); Research Projects & Scientific Writing; Statistics (students only completing one quarter will receive lower-division credit in statistics).